jhuang2019/aws-three-tier-web-architecture/README.md

 ### 2.6 Test auto scaling and change manual settings

 * Open the application load balancer `Web-ALB`.
 Copy DNS name and open it in the web broswer.
-You will notice the web page points to the availability zone 1.
+You will notice the web page points to the availability zone `ap-southeast-2a`.
 ![Alt text](./images/ALB_first.png)

-Refresh the page a few times and you will notice the web page reflects in a different availability zone.
+Refresh the page a few times and you will notice the web page reflects in a different availability zone `ap-southeast-2c`.
 ![Alt text](./images/ALB_second.png)

 * Click on 'LOAD Test' button from the page
 ![Alt text](./images/ALB_third.png)
 * Wait for 2 mins (120 seconds) and click the Activity tab to see the additional EC2 instances deployed according to the scaling policy.